LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 A Python VM usually boots up in less than 100ms.

 ## Rust
-Rust also suffers from a lot of unfair criticism for its "low productivity" in this article.
+Rust also suffers from a lot of unfair ranting for its "low productivity" in this article, and to be honest all the criticism for Rust in this article looks like from a quick Google search.

 > The runtime performance of Rust programs is a little faster than Go.